ben-charlton/spearoSpotter/README.md

 ## Running Locally

-For local development, the application is built and run using Docker Compose.
+For local development, the application is built and run using Docker Compose and orchestrated via Make.
 To build and run the app locally, execute:

 ```sh
 make local_build